 When Ian Rankin created the hard-drinking, hard-smoking and generally hard Inspector Rebus, it established him as one of Britain's biggest crime writers and created the genre of 'Tartan Noir'.
-But it was to take 13 years before the dark-souled detective made the transition to the small screen.
+The first Rebus story was published in 1987 but it was to take 13 years before the dark-souled detective made the transition to the small screen.

-The Rebus novels took off in the 1990s, and one avid fan was John Hannah, a fellow Scot who'd found fame thanks to his heartbreaking recital of a WH Auden poem in Four Weddings and a Funeral.
+The Rebus novels started to gain massive popularity in the 1990s and one avid fan was John Hannah, a fellow Scot who'd found fame thanks to his heartbreaking recital of a WH Auden poem in Four Weddings and a Funeral.
 Having become a major player in the film industry, Hannah decided to use his muscle to snap up the rights to Rebus and use Clerkenwell, his own production company, to bring the dour detective to life.

 While Hannah was determined to stay faithful to the bleak and gritty atmosphere of the books, he had so much respect for Rankin's work that he was almost apologetic about adapting it.
 "Hopefully the series will spark interest and get people to read Ian Rankin's books," he said at the time.
 "I shouldn't really be saying this, but a couple of hours of reading is more rewarding than watching television."